agapebondservant/tap-data/workshop/content/deploy-ml-workflow.md

 * **_Pre-processing_** the images by transforming them into _n-dimensional tensors_, downscaling and normalizing as necessary;
 * Performing a **_train-test-validation_** split;
-* **_Training_** a baseline model using the training subset and a configurable set of hyperparameters (loss function, optimization function, number of epochs, number of layers, activation function, etc) which we will tune in multiple experimental runs;
+* **_Training_** a baseline model using the training subset and a configurable set of hyperparameters (loss function, optimization function, number of epochs, number of layers, regularizations, activation function, etc) which we will tune in multiple experimental runs;
 * **_Validating_** the model using the validation subset;
 * **_Evaluating_** and **_tracking_** the model's performance;